| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 If the original accounting adjustment was incorrect, or made at the wrong time, error corrections should be made in the normal way.

-Separate notification of error corrections should include the person’s VAT registration number and be sent to the VAT Error Correction Team (VATECT) office below.
+Separate notification of error corrections should include the person’s VAT registration number and be sent to the VAT Error Correction Team office at:

 As soon as you find an error, you should record it in your VAT records for correction or you could become liable to a penalty.